InitRunner

 InitRunner's memory system has two distinct parts:

 Session persistence (short-term) — Conversation history is saved to SQLite during REPL and daemon runs.
 Use --resume to reload the most recent session.
-This is not a "memory type" — it's automatic when spec.memory is configured and is always available.
+This is not a "memory type" — it's automatic when memory is configured and is always available.

 Long-term memory types — Three typed stores backed by vector embeddings: